 Learn more about licensing in regards to public folders

-Once you open the target mailbox selection window, the program checks if public folders are available on the target Office 365.
-If there are no public folders present on Office 365, the program will notify you about it.
+Once you open the target mailbox selection window, the program checks if public folders are available on the target server.
+If there are no public folders present, the program will notify you about it.

 Migration of all item types is supported when it comes to migration from Exchange Server / Office 365 via EWS or MAPI.
 This refers to Emails, Contacts, Calendars, Tasks, Notes, Journals, and Public Folders.